Lifeni/status-page/README.md

 ### Manual Deployment

-1. Fork this Repo
+1. Fork or Clone this repository and download it locally.

-2. Modify the `config.ts` file in the project root directory, Don't forget to replace [the Key of UptimeRobot](https://uptimerobot.com/dashboard.php#mySettings)
+2. Modify the `config.ts` file in the project root directory, Don't forget to replace [the Key of UptimeRobot](https://uptimerobot.com/dashboard.php#mySettings).

-3. Commit and push your changes
+3. (Optional) Commit and push your changes.

-4. Deploy to Vercel or other platforms
+4. Deploy to Vercel or other platforms.

 ## License